gambitproject/gambit/doc/gui.export.rst

 Printing a game
 ---------------

-To print the game, press :kbd:`Ctrl`-:kbd:`P`, select :menuselection:`File --> Print`, or click the printer icon on the toolbar.
+To print the game, press :kbd:`Ctrl`-:kbd:`P` or select :menuselection:`File --> Print`.
 The game is scaled so that the printout fits on one page, while maintaining the same ratio of horizontal to vertical size; that is, the scaling factor is the same in both horizontal and vertical dimensions.